bluelightspirit/InventorySystem/README.md

 # InventorySystem
-## A Java game that uses the terminal where the player tries to go for as much value or strength as possible
+## A Java game that uses the terminal where the player tries to go for as much value or strength as possible by adding items to their inventory with ranndomized values & strength amounts without exceeding the weight limit

 ## How does anyone play the game?